CurlyWurly-1/sap-ui5-walkthrough_karma/README.md

 # SAP UI5 walkthrough

 This is an example app that has been set up for automated unit and integration testing via Karma.
-The intetino is for it to be used in an Azure Devops pipelines
+The purpose of this repo is to act as a guide on how to set up a UI5 app for automated UI5 testing within an Azure Devops pipeline

 # If you want to add Karma to your SAPUI5, this is the quick recipe